 - Little Bluestem: Little Bluestem (Schizachyrium scoparium) has purplish bronze flowers, and grayish green grass that turns bright orange, bronze, red, and purple in autumn.

 - Eastern Gamagrass: Eastern Gamagrass (Tripsacum dactyloides) has purple and orange flowers, with green grass that turns reddish bronze in autumn.

 Below are some additional cold hardy grasses for zone 5 landscapes:

-- Purple Moor Grass (Molina caerulea) – Purple or yellow flowers, pale green grass turning brown in autumn.
+- Purple Moor Grass: Purple Moor Grass (Molina caerulea) has purple or yellow flowers, and pale green grass turning brown in autumn.

-- Tufted Hairgrass (Deschampsia cespitosa) – Purple, silver, gold, and greenish-yellow blooms, dark green foliage.
+- Tufted Hairgrass: Tufted Hairgrass (Deschampsia cespitosa) has purple, silver, gold, and greenish yellow blooms with dark green foliage.

-- Korean Feather Reed Grass (Calamagrostis brachytricha) – Pinkish blooms, bright green foliage turning yellow-beige in fall.
+- Korean Feather Reed Grass: Feather Reed Grass (Calamagrostis brachytricha) has pinkish blooms, and bright green foliage turning yellow beige in fall.

-- Pink Muhly Grass (Muhlenbergia capillaries) – also known as Pink Hair Grass, it has bright pink blooms and dark green foliage.
+- Pink Muhly Grass: Pink Muhly Grass (Muhlenbergia capillaries) – also known as Pink Hair Grass, it has bright pink blooms and dark green foliage.

-- Hameln Fountain Grass (Pennisetum alopecuroides ‘Hameln’) – Also known as Dwarf Fountain Grass, this grass produces pinkish-white blooms with deep green foliage turning orange-bronze in autumn.
+- Hameln Fountian Grass: Hameln Fountain Grass (Pennisetum alopecuroides ‘Hameln’) also known as Dwarf Fountain Grass; this grass produces pinkish white blooms with deep green foliage turning orange bronze in autumn.

-- Zebra Grass (Miscanthus sinensis ‘Strictus’) – Reddish-brown blooms and medium-green grass with bright yellow, horizontal stripes.
+- Zebra Grass: Zebra Grass (Miscanthus sinensis ‘Strictus’) has reddish brown blooms and medium green grass with bright yellow, horizontal stripes.